chalmersplasmatheory/DREAM/doc/sphinx/source/index.rst

 Welcome to the documentation for DREAM!
 =======================================

-DREAM (for *Disruption and Runaway Electron Avoidance Model*) is a scientific code which solves a system of equations describing the evolution of a tokamak plasma during a disruption.
+DREAM (for *Disruption and Runaway Electron Analysis Model*) is a scientific code which solves a system of equations describing the evolution of a tokamak plasma during a disruption.
 The tool is primarily designed for studying the evolution of runaway electrons in the disruption.